Jendouba: History

-Historically, this region was important and wealthy.
+The Jendouba region was historically important and wealthy.
 During the Roman Empire the town was called Libertina and was a civitas of the Roman Province of Byzacena in North Africa.
 The historical importance of the area is evidenced by the nearby great Roman cities of Bulla Regia and Chemtou.
 Several other historical sites witness the role this city played centuries ago in the economic life of the region.

-Around 670 the town fell to the Muslim conquest of the Maghreb.
+Around 670, the town fell to the Muslim conquest of the Maghreb.